Davis Moves - Employee Wellness Program

 What is Davis Moves?

-- Required points are subject to change each year.
+- Required points/activities are subject to change each year.
 Employees will be notified of such changes prior to January.

 What is an Employee Assistance Program (EAP)?
 Free, brief, confidential counseling that is available to insurance eligible employees, spouses, and dependent children(up to age 26) by a staff of licensed mental health professionals.